Xolile-stack/Data-analytics/Sales data/README.md

 ## **Tools and Techniques**
 - **Python**: Pandas, NumPy for data analysis
 - **Visualization**: Matplotlib, Seaborn, Plotly for charts and graphs
+- **Excel**: for Data cleaning
 - **Jupyter Notebooks**: For step-by-step analysis and insights
-- **Dashboarding**: Tools like Tableau (if applicable) for creating interactive visualizations

 ---

 ## **Results and Findings**
 Through analysis, the following trends were identified:
-- Youth customers (<25) account for a significant portion of sales in certain regions.
+- Senior customers (64+) account for a significant portion of sales in certain regions.
+- Australia provide more revenue in the company.
+- In some years (2014 & 2016), the were no sales for other months.
 - **Accessories** and **Clothing** categories showed strong profitability.
 - Seasonal sales fluctuations were observed, with certain products peaking at different times of the year.